micmejia/bible-dump/NKJV/Ezekiel/Ezek 21.md

 I have set the point of the sword against all their gates, That the heart may melt and many may stumble.
 Ah! _It is_ made bright; _It is_ grasped for slaughter:

 ###### 16
-"Swords[^c] at the ready!
+"Swords at the ready!
 Thrust right!
 Set your blade!
-Thrust left-- Wherever your [^d]edge is ordered!
+Thrust left-- Wherever your edge is ordered!

 ###### 17
 "I also will beat My fists together, And I will cause My fury to rest; I, the Lord, have spoken."